james-jenkinson/boh-tourbuch/README.md

 # Tourbuch

 The Tourbuch is a pro-bono android-app to support the [Berliner Obdachlosenhilfe e.V.
 (BOH)](https://www.berliner-obdachlosenhilfe.de/).
-The main goal of the Tourbuch is to easy manage BOH guests and their orders for the daily needs (e.g. a bedroll).
+The main goal of the Tourbuch is to easily manage BOH guests and their orders for the daily needs (e.g. a bedroll).

 [//]: # (TODO link zu blog post)
 See also the [blog post](https://blog-de.akquinet.de/).

 ## General
-The Tourbuch is an android app created by flutter.
+The Tourbuch is an android app created with flutter.
 The state of the app is stored locally in a [secured sqllite database](https://pub.dev/packages/sqflite_sqlcipher).

 It consists of the following main parts:
 - Guest management